 When Donnie tells Gretchen he accidentally burned down a house, they are walking directly in front of Jim Cunningham's house.
 The Life Line Exercise Card that Donnie reads is about a girl finding a lost wallet.
 Later, Donnie finds Jim Cunningham's wallet on the sidewalk outside his mansion.

-Early in the film when Donnie is riding his bike home, he passes Frank's car traveling in the opposite direction.
+Early in the film, when Donnie is riding his bike home, he passes Frank's car travelling in the opposite direction.
 This car later kills Gretchen, prompting Donnie to shoot Frank in the right eye (which Donnie had also stabbed through the water-mirror).
-Soon after, when time is "reset" and everybody wakes up to the Mad World song, Frank is wiping a tear from this eye.
+Soon afterward, when time is "reset", and everybody wakes up to the "Mad World" song, Frank is wiping a tear from his right eye.

 304 of 316 found this interesting Interesting? |